-- Coverage: UN Women Executive Director inaugurates programme office in Bahrain during the 16 Days of Activism
+- UN Women Executive Director to visit Pakistan during the 16 Days of Activism (4 December)

 - Coverage: UN Women Executive Director in South Africa for the 16 Days of Activism (29 November)

 Join the ‘Orange the World’ Event page on Facebook and post photos and actions happening in your country during the 16 Days of Activism.

 Keep up with our Instagram Stories throughout the 16 Days and stay tuned for an Instagram challenge with customizable content to share on your own Stories and profile.